SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 to finalize procedures for the project.

 All case files are arranged by year, term of court, and case number.
-Documents within each case file are reviewed for content and arranged chronologically by date filed.
+Documents within each case file were reviewed for content and arranged chronologically by date filed.

 To date, this is the longest document that has been found in the collection.